-You need just three simple ingredients to make homemade vegan sweet potato flatbread.
-Sweet potato purée, flour and water, with a pinch of salt if you like, combine to make the most delicious sweet potato wraps.
-They’re perfect for sandwiches, dipping, serving with a curry, making into gyros or however you love to eat flatbreads.
+You need just three simple ingredients to make these homemade sweet potato flatbreads.
+Sweet potato purée, flour and water, with a pinch of salt if you like, combine to make the most delicious vegan sweet potato wraps.

 As an Amazon Associate I earn from qualifying purchases.
 Affiliate links are marked with *.